Teaching Emerging Methods in Palaeoproteomics for the European Research Area

 The TEMPERA consortium involves:

-- University of Lille, FR; Supervisor: Caroline Tokarski
+- University of Bordeaux, FR; Supervisor: Caroline Tokarski

-- University of York, GB; Supervisor: Matthew Collins
+- University of York, GB; Supervisor: David Orton

 - University of Naples, IT; Supervisor: Leila Birolo